The Morning News orders extra Queso with SB Humane | News Channel 3-12

 The Morning News orders extra Queso with SB Humane

 Queso is a terrier pup coming up on 8 weeks of age.
-He is one the 29 dogs available for adoption, as well as 16 new kittens available today at noon.
+He is one of 29 dogs available for adoption, as well as 16 new kittens available today at noon.

 SB Humane also highlighted Po, a Siberian Husky who has been looking for a home for a while now.

-SB Humane is also partnering with local law enforcement and first responders.
-They are providing free veterinary care K9 units in Santa Barbara County.
-It is in partnership with ONE805, an organization formed to help first responders.
+SB Humane is partnering with local law enforcement and first responders to provide free veterinary care to K9 units in Santa Barbara County.
+It is in partnership with One805, an organization formed to help first responders.